Switzerland · January

 Is January a good time to visit Interlaken?

-January is one of the tougher months to visit Interlaken. -5-3°C, often cloudy with snow, short daylight hours. — Many hiking trails are inaccessible or dangerous.
+January is one of the tougher months to visit Interlaken. -5-3°C, cold with frequent snowfalls — Many high-altitude hiking trails are closed; focus is on skiing.

 What makes January worth visiting